Héctor Vasconcelos

-Héctor Enrique Vasconcelos y Cruz is a Mexican diplomat.
-He has served as the permanent representative of Mexico to the United Nations since 2024.
-He is the former Mexican ambassador to Denmark, Norway and Iceland.
-He was expected to be appointed the Mexican secretary of foreign affairs by President Andrés Manuel López Obrador, but was subsequently replaced by Marcelo Ebrard on 5 July 2018 as he was elected to be senator instead.
-One of his main goals is to improve NAFTA.
+Héctor Enrique Vasconcelos y Cruz (born 14 February 1945) is a Mexican politician and diplomat.
+He has served as the permanent representative of Mexico to the United Nations since 2024 and was previously the ambassador to Denmark, Norway and Iceland.

+Following the 2018 general election, he was expected to be appointed the secretary of foreign affairs by incoming president Andrés Manuel López Obrador.
+Following his election as a national-list senator for the National Regeneration Movement (Morena), however, it was announced on 5 July 2018 that Marcelo Ebrard would serve as foreign secretary.
+Had Vasconcelos assumed the minsterial role, one of his main goals would have been to improve NAFTA.

 Early years

-He is the only child of politician and writer José Vasconcelos and pianist Esperanza Cruz.
+Héctor Vasconcelos was born in Mexico City on 14 February 1945, the only child of politician and writer José Vasconcelos and pianist Esperanza Cruz.